 Variations in surgeons/surgical team performance can produce wide differences in outcomes within the clinical trial setting.
 Surgeons and surgical teams will be competent in the delivery of robotic PNs and minimally invasive RNs and this will be assessed as part of site feasibility discussions.
 Surgeons for PARTIAL will have completed more than 30 robotic PNs and 50 minimally invasive (laparoscopic or robotic) RNs (as primary surgeon) and will have submitted this data to the database.
-Additionally, surgeons for PARTIAL will have undertaken more than 10 robotic PNs per year for the last 2 years as the primary surgeon and median length-of-stay and surgical complication rates will fall within acceptable parameters (BAUS Nephrectomy Audit 2019).
+Additionally, and at the discretion of the Chief Investigators, surgeons for PARTIAL are expected to have undertaken more than 10 robotic PNs per year for the last 2 years as the primary surgeon.
+Median length-of-stay and surgical complication rates will fall within acceptable parameters.
 It is likely that there will be more than one surgeon delivering PNs and RNs for PARTIAL in some centres.
 Individual surgeon data will act as surrogate measures for the entire surgical team.